Allan Brown (footballer, born 1926): Managerial career

 In August 1963, Brown joined then non-league Wigan Athletic as player-manager, replacing Johnny Ball.
 He remained at Wigan until July 1966.
 In November 1966, he returned to Luton, this time as manager of a side struggling in the Fourth Division.
 He soon changed the fortunes of the Hatters, leading them to the Fourth Division title in 1968.
 They started the next season promisingly (and were eventually to finish in third place); however, Brown was sacked in December 1968 after it was discovered he had applied for the vacant managerial post at Leicester City.
-Brown's departure from Luton is memorialized at the 47:51 mark of "On Her Majesty's Secret Service", when the character Campbell can be seen reading a newspaper with the prominent headline "Why Brown had to go".
+Brown's departure from Luton is memorialised at the 47:51 mark of "On Her Majesty's Secret Service", when the character Campbell can be seen reading a newspaper with the prominent headline "Why Brown had to go".

 He was not out of work for long, joining Torquay United as manager in January 1969.
 He kept the Gulls comfortably in Division Three during his first two-and-a-half seasons in charge (finishes of sixth, thirteenth and tenth), but after a poor start to the 1971–72 season, he was sacked in October 1971.
 Torquay would eventually be relegated later that season.